oerc0122/MDANSE/Doc/pages/workflow.rst

 1. Trajectory conversion
 ------------------------
-To load a trajectory into MDANSE and run an analysis calculation the trajectory must be in the MDANSE trajectory format, saved as a HDF file.
+To load a trajectory into MDANSE and run an analysis calculation the trajectory must be in the MDANSE trajectory format (MDT).

 Most likely your trajectory is in whatever format was output by your preferred Molecular Dynamics simulation software, and you need to convert it first.
-Once you have converted your trajectory to the MDANSE HDF format, you can use it as input for all kinds of analysis.
+Once you have converted your trajectory to the MDANSE MDT format, you can use it as input for all kinds of analysis.
 See also :ref:`trajectory-converters`.

 2a.
 Analysis parameters